nupec/Demand-Allocator/README.md

 - app/allocation/common.py: Prepares the data for allocation, handling centroids and filtering data based on state and city.

 - app/geoprocessing/geoprocessing.py: Handles geometric data processing, including the calculation of centroids for polygon geometries.

+- app/network_analysis/network.py: Contains logic for calculating a distance matrix using road network data, with Pandana and OSMnx.

+- app/routes/distance_matrix_route.py: API endpoint for calculating a distance matrix between demands and establishments using network analysis.

 - app/routes/allocation_route.py: API endpoint for allocating demands to establishments based on geodesic distance.